 Similar to Bananagrams, Qwirkle allows players to freely place board pieces based on how the colors and patterns align with one another.
 Points are awarded for matching pieces in lines up to 6, and players continue until they run out.
 The player with the most points at the end of the game wins.
 Strategy tip: Since there are no more than three of each type of piece, players can count which pieces have already been played to predict the next best move.

 The simplicity of this game makes it super easy to learn and start playing right away.
-However, for that reason, it can get a bit repetitive over multiple rounds.
+However, for the same reason, it can get a bit repetitive over multiple rounds.
 Some of the shapes on the pieces also look similar and can be confusing with only a quick glance.
-Therefore, although the game is simple, it still requires some thought and anticipation to maximize your points successfully.
+Although the game is simple, it still requires some thought and anticipation to maximize your points successfully.
 Finally, one mistake we made upon first playing was not mixing the pieces well enough before starting the game.
 The bag that comes with Qwirkle is a little small to mix up all the pieces properly, so make sure to give it a few good shakes before playing.

 Monopoly is a true classic, and for good reason.
 This game of capitalism involves players buying property and earning money as they travel around the board, attempting to drive other players into bankruptcy.
 It is easy to learn and quick to start since most people are already familiar with the rules.
-For younger players, this game can even have real-world relevance, as the game structure is modeled off of the most fundamental concepts of capitalism.
+For younger players, this game can even have real-world relevance, as the game structure is modeled on the most fundamental concepts of capitalism.
 The game can be entertaining for a while, as each player races to gain the financial upper hand.

 However, one negative about Monopoly is that it gets boring quickly.
 There isn't much strategy involved, and it's not uncommon for one player to get lucky and get way ahead.
 It is also nearly impossible to win Monopoly quickly, which means that the game tends to drag on.
 Some of our players had lost interest towards the end.
-One final caveat — if, like us, your friends at game night aren't super organized with keeping track of all their Monopoly money, clean up can take some time.
+One final caveat — if, like us, your friends at game night aren't super organized with keeping track of all their Monopoly money, clean-up can take some time.

 Why You Should Trust Us